Billy5691-2/Billy5691-2.github.io/_posts/2025-1-22-Fan-And-RGB-Controller.md

 I will be breaking this project into smaller, more manageable steps in hopes of making the end goal easier to reach.

-Step 1 will be to use an Arduino Nano to control one fan with a thermistor.
+Step 1 will be to use an Arduino to control one fan with a thermistor.
 This will allow me to understand fan curves, fan ramp up and down, as well as temperature inputs.
 All while avoiding more complicated issues.
 I have researched this and know it is possible.

-Step 2 will be to use the Arduino Nano to control an ARGB strip.
+Step 2 will be to use the Arduino to control an ARGB strip.
 This will give me a chance to learn about the ARGB signal protocols and programming my own interesting patterns.
 I have not researched this so far, but believe it will be possible.

 Step 3 will be to incorporate step 1 and 2 into the same program.